Johannes Klingenberg Sejersted: Career

-He was born in Flå, Sør-Trøndelag as a son of Lieutenant Colonel Jens Fredrik Svane Sejersted and his wife Dorothea Catharina Klingenberg.
+He was born in Flå in Søndre Trondhjem county, as a son of Lieutenant Colonel Jens Fredrik Svane Sejersted and his wife Dorothea Catharina Klingenberg.
 He studied at the University of Copenhagen from 1777 to 1781.
 In 1788 he served as an aide-de-camp of General Moltke during the Theater War, when Denmark-Norway attacked Sweden.
 Sejersted remained in the military, and was promoted to second lieutenant in 1781 and premier lieutenant in 1789.
-In 1794 he joined the Dano-Norwegian General Staff, from 1795 as captain.
+In 1794, he joined the Dano-Norwegian General Staff, from 1795 as captain.
 He was promoted to major in October 1807, and at the same time stationed in Norway.
 In early 1808 he assisted the Danish Prince Christian August of Augustenborg in his campaigns in Aurskog-Høland, as a part of the Dano-Swedish War.
 He would remain on Christian August's staff until the war's end in 1809.
 He was promoted to lieutenant colonel in August 1808 and colonel later that year.

 In February 1814 he was summoned by another Danish Prince, Christian Frederick, to participate in the Meeting of Notables, which set the principles for a later Norwegian Constituent Assembly.
 As Norway declared independence in May the same year, Sejersted was appointed head of the newly created General Staff on 25 May 1814.
 He was also promoted to major general.